Agiflow

 Cursor Setup

-Connect Cursor to Agiflow using the stdio MCP proxy for seamless project management and code generation.
+Connect Cursor to Agiflow using the our Http MCP for seamless project management and code generation.

 Prerequisites